bzliu94/bzliu94.github.io/README.md

 # Brian's perambulations
+## 2018-01-17

+The Zhang article mentions that Ben-Kiki has described an O(1)-time algorithm for finding left-most set bit in a word.

+We note that word RAM does not directly give us good f.p.
+MM time, but it gives us flexibility.

+Zhang tells us how to convolve in word-packed manner without going through FFT.
+We use direct definition of linear convolution, which leads to a time-domain signal, and re-write in terms of "diagonals".

+We might think we are stuck, but then we can refer to Rader's FFT algorithm, which defines DFT (and possibly NTT) in terms of cyclic convolution.
+We can then define cyclic convolution in terms of linear convolution using "cyclic prefixing".
+We use a prime size for cyclic convolution equal to or larger than our given size.
+An alternative is to use Bluestein's FFT algorithm.

+We determine "magic bits" for Rader-related partner signal once for each layer, of which we have at most five; we re-use these signals quite often.
+So, it is okay for the work for these signals to not involve time that benefits from the values being word-packed.

+Crisis averted!
+We might still be able to use Zhang and we do so to implement NTT.

+We still need to know whether Rader can be combined with NTT; and we have to accept another requirement - i.e. that Rader needs a prime size.

+Relevant resources:

+* Ben-Kiki et al. - Towards optimal packed string matching (2014)
+* Dunna - How do I convert circular convolution to linear convolution?
+(2017)
+* Rader - Discrete Fourier transforms when the number of data samples is prime (1968)
+* Wikipedia - Rader's FFT algorithm
+* Wikipedia - Convolution - Discrete convolution
+* Wikipedia - Cyclic prefix

 ## 2018-01-13

 Thankfully, we are safe w.r.t.
 Zhang word-packed NTT-based convolution.
 The time, from perspective of our application (f.p.
 MM), is O(m / m' \* log(m) \* log(m / m' \* log(m)) = O(m / m' \* log(n) \* log(m / m' \* log(n))), which leads to bottleneck time of our algorithm at around O(n ^ 2 \* log(n) ^ 2 \* log(m / m' \* n)) (as opposed to O(n ^ 2 \* log(n) ^ 3)).
 Of course, if m = O(m'), as is often the case, then we have a time of O(n ^ 2 \* log(n) ^ 3), again.